patr1ckm/mvtboost/README.md

 # mvtboost

-Provides functions extending boosted decision trees for multivariate, longitudinal, and hierarchically clustered data.
+Extends boosted decision trees to multivariate, longitudinal, and hierarchically clustered data.
 Additionally, functions are provided for easy tuning by cross-validated grid search over `n.trees, shrinkage,interaction.depth`, and `n.minobsinnode`.

 The package depends on the most recent version of `gbm`, which includes multi-threaded tree-fitting.
 It can be installed here (eventually deprecated):